HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 	  3. Restart the JVM.

-    The following example of a custom content AI provider class can be used to call custom AI services for AI analysis.
+    You can use the following example of a custom content AI provider class to call custom AI services for AI analysis.

 	```
 	package com.ai.sample;